Anagh-Sharma/JavaScript-Form-Validation/README.md

 # JavaScript-Form-Validation
-A simple page for form validation using JavaScript.
+A simple page for demonstrating form validation using JavaScript.